 Your domain registrar will charge a certain amount for an SSL certificate, and we at Spanglefish may have to charge for the time it takes to set up on the server.
 You might expect a cost of £30 per annum.

 So you should consider whether this is worthwhile for you.
 The risk is that someone snooping on your traffic between your computer and our server could grab your admin password.
 You may consider this risk to be very small, and in general if someone interfered with your website we can reinstate the changes and change the password safely.

 However, (for instance) if you have lots of users logging into your admin, for example club members, and you have protected pages with sensitive content on them, then you might think the cost is worthwhile.

 But to be clear, the biggest danger is if you re-use passwords.
-If the one you use for Spanglefish is also the one you use for your bank or your email account then you really must change them.
+If the one you use for Spanglefish is also the one you use for your bank or your email account then you really must change it.

-* You might think listening into your traffic unlikely, but it's easy for someone with a laptop sharing a wireless network with you (for instance in a café) to view the data you're typing in if the website doesn't use SSL.
+* You might think listening into your traffic is unlikely, but it's easy for someone with a laptop sharing a wireless network with you (for instance in a café) to view the data you're typing in if the website doesn't use SSL.